 The US government is pushing e-health and EHRs, through the $19.2 billion Health Information Technology for Economic and Clinical Health (HITECH) Act.
 This authorizes eligible healthcare professionals and hospitals to qualify for Medicare and Medicaid incentive payments when they adopt certified EHR technology and use it to achieve specified objectives according to federally specified “meaningful use” standards.

-2.2 Macro Trends
+2.2 Macro Trends“Obamacare” (Patient Protection and Affordable Care Act) imposes mandates on doctors and hospitals that require them to begin using EHRs to store their patients’ medical data.

 The “baby boom” generation will require more drugs and services as it ages and impose massive increases on healthcare budgets for governments and organizations.
 With successively smaller generations to support the growing population of the elderly, costs will have to be cut.
 E-health is a highly effective way for governments to manage healthcare costs in the decades to come.

 E-health helps to control costs by reducing administrative expenses, facilitating scheduling and reducing redundancy of care.
 E-health is an integral component to solving demand related issues while improving quality of care.